-Utilizing the Wisconsin DOA method for projecting household and population growth, it is estimated that no additional housing units will be needed in the Town of Johnstown by 2035.
+Utilizing the Wisconsin DOA method for projecting household and population growth, it is estimated that no additional housing units will be needed in the Town of La Prairie by 2035.
 This required number of housing units reflects a declining average household size during the period.
-According to these estimates, the Town's average household size will decrease from its current rate of 2.78 to 2.37 by 2035.
-Currently in the Town, ninety-five percent of the units in structure are one-unit detached homes (standard, single-family house), while mobile homes account for only 2.6 percent.
+Currently in the Town, ninety-one percent of the units in structure are one-unit detached homes (standard, single-family house).
+The majority of the remaining units in the Town are one- to four-unit attached structures.
 As an increasing percentage of the Town population approaches retirement age and families continue to have fewer children, there may be an increasing demand for a wider variety of housing options.
 The Housing Element of the Rock County comprehensive plan provides information relating to the different housing types that the county might wish to encourage, as well as the tools that the county and local communities can utilize to encourage a range of housing options for an increasingly diverse population.